IBM/cloud-functions-workshops/101-workshop-nodejs/ex2-managing-actions-with-packages/custom.md

 #
 -->

-# Creating Packages
+# Create packages

-## Creating new custom packages

-Custom packages can be used to group your own actions, manage default parameters and share entities with other users.
+Custom packages can be used to group your own actions, manage default parameters, and share entities with other users.

-Let's demonstrate how to do this now using the `ibmcloud fn` CLI tool…
+Let's demonstrate how to do this now using the `ibmcloud fn` CLI tool:

-1. Create a package called "custom".
+1. Create a package called custom:

    ```bash
    ibmcloud fn package create custom